ilanigi/my-server/README.md

 Python server can run via python using main file or via vs code.
 I used python 3.11 but it can also run on python 3.7.
 I added launch.json file so you can easily run it in VS code

+I recommend open client folder in visual studio and server folder in vs code and run it together this way.

 HOW DOES THE SERVER WORKS?
 On init, server is building the database.
 If Db exist he use it. after that the services are contracting - which are al depended on the db.